anoma/nspec/docs/tutorial/engines/index.md

 !!! todo

-	clean up the following annonated quote (ignore for the review for the moment) 🙏
+	clean up the following annotated quote (ignore for the review for the moment) 🙏

 > - an {engine independent type for the} identity, namely a pair of
 >     - an external identity {type} and